taher-mulla/Chatbot-Game-v.2/README.md

 - Server Side

   The server does not need a GUI and hence has none.
-The server is alwasy ON and waits for clients to connect and will be waiting and listning for connections even after all clients disconnect.
+The server is always ON and waits for clients to connect and will be waiting and listening for connections even after all clients disconnect.
 Here the server keeps track of the turn and the score.
-The server also has the database, and is responsible for asking the questions to the client and checking the answers recieved from the client.
-The server has 2 methods to finction, one that will find the movie from a given character name, and second will check if the given character and movie.Pls refer to the server src code [here](Server/src/).
+The server also has the database, and is responsible for asking the questions to the client and checking the answers received from the client.
+The server has 2 methods to function, one that will find the movie from a given character name, and second will check if the given character and movie.Pls refer to the server src code [here](Server/src/).

 [Back To The Top](#chatbot-game-v2)